mhaseebtariq/doppel-speller/README.md

 False Positives         57
 False Negatives         249 ⃰
 ```
-` ⃰` The model is biased against "false positives" therefore, there are more "false negatives".
+` ⃰` The model is biased against "false positives", therefore, there are more "false negatives".
 This can be affected by tweaking the `FALSE_POSITIVE_PENALTY_FACTOR` setting in [settings.py](./doppelspeller/settings.py)

 #### `make closest-search-single-title title='PRO teome plc SCIs'`